Let’s look at an example of a topic and possible controlling ideas.

 The controlling idea will then guide you as a writer, “telling” you what details you may include in the paragraph.
 The details must support the main idea you want to express in the paragraph, that it, the topic and controlling idea.

-Examine Paragraph 1 below.
-It is not a good paragraph because two sentences in it make the paragraph incoherent.
-Which two sentences do not belong in it?
+Paragraph 1 below is not a good paragraph because one of the sentences in it make the paragraph incoherent.
+Which sentence does not belong in it?

 Sentence 1 presents the topic (the writer’s sister, Anna) and the controlling idea (she is very intelligent).
 It limits the ideas you can write in the paragraph.